mitranim/tabularius/doc/guideline.md

 We use CSS-in-JS via the library `twind`, which dynamically generates Tailwind-compliant styles.

-All styling is done in JS.
-Do not modify HTML files.
+The vast majority of the styling is done in JS.
+Avoid modifying styles in HTML files unless absolutely unavoidable.

 We support both light and dark modes.